-All commands and orders for the 3270 must be placed in the output data by the application program in the format expected by a BSC 3270 (that is, everything that follows the ESC line control character is used as though the 3270 were a BSC 3270).
+All commands and orders for the 3270 must be placed in the output data by the application program.

 A SEND macro instruction may point to a data area containing a Read Modified command to be sent to the device.
-The data retreived from the device is placed in the application program's storage area in this format:
+The data retrieved from the device is placed in the application program's storage area in this format:

-AID CUR1 CUR2 device control characters, orders, text
+AID CUR^1 CUR^2 device control characters, orders, text

-where AID is the Attention Identification and CUR1 and CUR2 form the two-byte cursor address.
+where AID is the Attention Identification and CUR^1 and CUR^2 form the two-byte cursor address.
 If the terminal operator causes a "short read" to occur at the terminal (by pressing the CLEAR key or a Program Access key, for example), the input data consists of the AID only.